 Richland Park

-On the edge of Sylvan Park, you will find Richland Park, which sits between Charlotte Avenue and Park Avenue and offers green space for those in the surrounding neighborhoods.
-In addition to a library and tennis courts, the park features a playground, gardens, a volleyball court and a small ball field.
+On the edge of Sylvan Park, you will find Richland Park, which sits between Charlotte and Park Avenues and offers green space for those in the surrounding neighborhoods.
+In addition to a library and tennis courts, the park features a playground, gardens, a volleyball court, and a small ball field.
 The park is framed by trees, which makes it an oasis in the busy corridor.
-During the summer, Richland Park Farmers’ Market draws large crowds for fresh produce and goods from local vendors.
+During the summer, the Richland Park Farmers’ Market draws large crowds for fresh produce and goods from local vendors.

 SB TIP: Richland Park is surrounded by sidewalks and bike lanes, making it easily accessible to its neighbors.

-Head to Richland Park for the summer farmers’ market each Saturday.
+Head to Richland Park for the summer farmers’ market.
 Image: Richland Park Farmers’ Market

 Riverfront Park

 Nashville’s waterfront is the gem at the end of Broadway.
-The 11-acre Riverfront Park offers paths, including a greenway that connects to Rolling Mill Hill Greenway, a dog park, ornamental garden and lawn for events.
-Additionally, phase one of Fort Nashborough’s renovation is nearly complete and offers a look back at Nashville’s rich history in an all-new display.
-Ascend Ampethiter has also been a large draw for the riverfront.
-With almost 7,000 seats, the venue welcomes concert goers from spring to fall.
+The 11-acre Riverfront Park offers paths, including a greenway that connects to Rolling Mill Hill Greenway, a dog park, an ornamental garden, and a lawn for events.
+Additionally, Fort Nashborough offers a look back at Nashville’s rich history.
+Ascend Amphitheater has also been a large draw for the riverfront.
+With almost 7,000 seats, the venue welcomes concertgoers from spring to fall.

 SB TIP: Steps away from Broadway, Riverfront Park is a welcome escape from the hustle and bustle of downtown.